Pyrole-2002/OG_Vault/Competitive Programming/Graphs/Shortest Paths/Dijkstra's Algorithm.md

-- We have a weighted graph with $n$ vertices and $m$ edges.
+- We have a weighted [[Graphs Representation|Graph]] with $n$ vertices and $m$ edges.
 The weights of all edges are non-negative.
 We are given a starting vertex $s$.
 We will then find the lengths of the shortest paths from a starting vertex $s$ to all other vertices.
 This problem is also called single-source shortest paths problem.
 - Create an array $d$ where for each vertex $v$ we store the current length of the shortest path from $s$ to $v$ in `d[v]`.
 - Initially, `d[s] = 0`, and for all other vertices this length equals infinity.
 $$